LukaszFlorekProgramming/BookingAPI/README.md

 BookingAPI is an application for the hotel room reservation system.
 The application allows you to browse available rooms, make reservations and manage them.

+The application design uses the Onion architecture.The Onion architecture is based on the Dependency Inversion Principle and assumes the division of applications into layers that communicate with each other in a specific direction.

 #Languages and Tools: